 I’m part Northern Kankana-ey and part Ibaloi (these are indigenous ethno-linguistic groups in Northern Philippines) and Makko (pronounced mak-kow) is derived from my ancestor’s name.

 For most of my years, I have lived in Baguio City, and Sagada (Mt.
 Province), and a little time at Bokod, Benguet (FYI: The municipality of Bokod is where you are at when going to the usual route to Mt.
 Pulag), and a little little time somewhere in QC, Metro Manila.
 I’m currently living here at the base of Mt.
-Makiling, Los Banos, Laguna while taking graduate studies in environmental science.
+Makiling, Los Banos, Laguna.

 This blog is mainly about inspired thoughts and observations while traveling places here and there.
 A travelogue of places so to speak, and taking my time to feel the pulse of locals, spending time at museums, and watching clouds, people, and cars pass by.
 As an environmental scientist, I present articles with an environment-related agenda in mind.
 Additionally, posts are subdivided into: